wp-plugins/huzzaz-video-gallery/readme.txt

 example: [huzzaz id="infinitylist" vpp="16" height="1700" bg="darkgray" color="\*fff" button="cyan" highlight="\*ffd700"]

-id = Find this at the end of your video collection URL on Huzzaz.com
+* id = Find this at the end of your video collection URL on Huzzaz.com

 example: The id for http://huzzaz.com/collection/infinitylist is "infinitylist"

-vpp = videos per page
+* vpp = videos per page

-height = height of video gallery in pixels, adjust accordingly
+* height = height of video gallery in pixels, adjust accordingly

+* bg = background color

+* color = font color

+* button = button color

+* highlight = accent color for button hovers, link hovers, and selected video

-*note: below are custom color options.
-Use a hex color code or [CSS color name](http://www.w3schools.com/cssref/css_colornames.asp)*
+*note: For custom color options.
+Use a hex color code or [CSS color name](http://www.w3schools.com/cssref/css_colornames.asp).*

-*all hex colors should be prefixed by the * symbol instead of the # symbol*
+*All hex colors should be prefixed by the * symbol instead of the # symbol*

 example: the hex color #1abaff should be written as *1abaff

-bg = background color

-color = font color

-button = button color

-highlight = accent color for button hovers, link hovers, and selected video

 [Official Huzzaz Video Gallery Documentation](http://about.huzzaz.com/videogallery)